teco-kit/PointAndControl/README.md

 1. **Control:** You can now use the interface to control the device.

 ## Customize the Environment
 *General note:*	Currently the software only supports `,` as decimal separator.
-*General IGS environment note:* The environment information is stored in the internal Properties.Settings.settings.
 #### Server:
 - **Room Representation:** The coordinate system of the room [x,y,z] is based on the default system of the Kinect.
 This means, when looking at the front of the sensor, x is aligned from the left to the right, y from the floor to the ceiling and z in the direction of the camera.
 Corresponding: (width, height, depth) = (x,y,z).
 - **Change the room measurements:** Enter the width, height, and depth of the room in the fields above the “set room” button and confirm.